ODONATA OF WASHINGTON

 - Sympetrum danae (Black Meadowhawk).
 Locally common in E lowlands and to 5800' in mountains, including W slope of Cascades; vagrant in W lowlands.
 Ponds and lakes with emergent vegetation.
 11 Jul-26 Oct.

 - Sympetrum illotum (Cardinal Meadowhawk).
 Common throughout W lowlands and local on S edge of state on E side of Cascades and to 2300' on lower slopes of Blue Mountains.
 Ponds and lakes.
-8 May-3 Nov.
+18 Apr-10 Nov.

 - Sympetrum internum (Cherry-faced Meadowhawk).
-Locally common in E lowlands and sparingly higher (1000-5800'); few records W may be of wandering individuals.
-Ponds and lakes with associated meadows, often temporary ones.
-Much affected by drought.
+Locally common in E lowlands and sparingly higher (1000-5800'); also local W. Ponds and lakes, often seasonal ones, with associated meadows.
 4 Jul-5 Oct.

 - Sympetrum madidum (Red-veined Meadowhawk).
 Local and uncommon throughout lowlands to 4200' in mountains.
 Small ponds and slow streams.
-5 Jun-21 Sep.
+9 May-21 Sep.

 - Sympetrum obtrusum (White-faced Meadowhawk).
 Common throughout lowlands and to 4200' in mountains; not known from Blue Mountains.
 Ponds and lakes with associated meadows.
-24 Jun-8 Oct.
+24 Jun-1 Nov.

-Sympetrum pallipes (Striped Meadowhawk).
+- Sympetrum pallipes (Striped Meadowhawk).
 Common throughout lowlands and to 4000' in mountains.
-Ponds and lakes with associated meadows; abundant in coastal dune ponds.
-20 Jun-10 Nov.
+Ponds and lakes with associated meadows, often seasonal; abundant in coastal dune ponds.
+11 Jun-10 Nov.

 - Sympetrum semicinctum Band-winged Meadowhawk.
 Common throughout E lowlands, especially Columbia Basin, to 2500'.
-Resident near Randle, Lewis County, but several other records W presumably of wandering individuals.
+Resident near Randle, Lewis County, but several other records W presumably of wandering individuals (up to 5700').
 Ponds and lakes, many foraging and in tandem pairs far from water.
 18 Jun-31 Oct.

 - Tramea lacerata (Black Saddlebags).
-Common in SE lowlands up to 2000', local and sporadic in W lowlands.
+Common in Columbia Basin lowlands up to 2000', local in W lowlands.
 Ponds and lakes.
-21 Jun-19 Sep.
+14 Jun-2 Oct.